DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 Programming procedure needs to be done only once, on further uses, you can start from this point:

 * Turn on your ROSbot.
-* Click "edit" next to your device name and sellect "More" where you will find a local IP address of your device.
+* Click "edit" next to your device name and select "More" where you will find a local IP address of your device.
-* Open a terminal and ssh to that IP address using that command: `ssh husarion@x.x.x.x` (instead of "x.x.x.x" type your local IP address - your laptop should be in the same Wi-Fi network as you robot)
+* Open a terminal and ssh to that previous remembered IP address using that command: `ssh husarion@x.x.x.x` (instead of "x.x.x.x" type your local IP address - your laptop should be in the same Wi-Fi network as you robot)
 * Note the address next to "Local IP" (in "Edit"->"More" section), you will need it in a while.
 * In terminal issue following command:

+If you use Mbed firmware:

+*If you use ROSbot 2.0:*

+`roslaunch rosbot_webui demo_rosbot_mbed_fw.launch `

+*If you use ROSbot 2.0 PRO:*

+`roslaunch rosbot_webui demo_rosbot_pro_mbed_fw.launch`

+If you use deprecated hFramework firmware:

-If you use ROSbot 2.0:
+*If you use ROSbot 2.0:*

 `roslaunch rosbot_webui demo.launch`

-If you use ROSbot 2.0 PRO:
+*If you use ROSbot 2.0 PRO:*

 `roslaunch rosbot_webui demo_rosbot_pro.launch`